blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Dharma Shaasthra.md

-The Dharma Shastras are based on the difficult to read [[Dharma Soothras]].
+The Dharma Shaasthra-s are based on the difficult to read [[Dharma Soothras]].

+> [!NOTE]
+> Dharma Shasthras are part of Kalpa Vedanga, though most of the sins and stuff are not mentioned in the Veda-s.
 # Introduction
 The textual corpus of Dharma Shastras were composed in poetic verses, are part of the Hindu Smritis, constituting divergent commentaries and treatises on duties, responsibilities and ethics to oneself, to family and as a member of society.